PhD | Senior Member of Technical Staff at Oracle

 I am a software developer and researcher with a particular interest in programming language theory, compilers, and static program analysis.
-I am currently working as a software developer in the HotSpot compiler team at Oracle.
+I am currently a HotSpot JIT compiler engineer at Oracle.

 I received my PhD degree in Information and Communication Technology in 2023 from KTH Royal Institute of Technology, Stockholm, Sweden.